the Name

 what does the user need during an emergency?

 Before officially designing, we needed to clarify the journey and touchpoints that the user encounters when utilizing the mobile application.
-We created a feature narrative and task map for the general usage experience.
+We created a feature narrative and task map for the general user experience.

-The app begins by prompting users to input their location and any specific risks or hazards they may face, such as hurricanes or risk of home invasion.
-Based on this information, a personalized emergency preparedness plan is generated, including a checklist of supplies and actions to take in the event of an emergency or disaster.
+The app begins by prompting users to input their location and any specific risks or hazards they may face.
+Based on this information, a personalized emergency preparedness plan is generated, including a checklist of supplies and actions.
+The app creates and stores emergency contact lists, sends communication, displays a map of local emergency resources, sets up custom alerts, sends push notifications, creates and shares emergency plans with others, and displays a variety of educational resources.

 user task from start to finish with the mobile application, mostly focused on the 'add crisis plan' feature